secretstartups/handbook/hiring/job-families/index.html.md

   <iframe src="https://www.youtube.com/embed/x3q2KVFwMUY" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

 Here is a brief [walkthrough](https://docs.google.com/presentation/d/1ZNsMLhk5ZB_NMinV4X2QPWLudnHHWapasxRz5HJCuCQ/edit#slide=id.g551bcad215_0_146) of this process.
 If you use these slides please remember that the HANDBOOK is the most up to date and the slides and/or videos may be dated.

-1. Create the relevant page in `/job-families/[department]/[name-of-job-family]`, being sure to use only lower case in naming your directory if it doesn't already exist, and add it to the correct department subdirectory.
-1. The file type should be `index.html.md`.
-1. Add each paragraph to the position description, for an example see the [backend engineer job family](/job-families/engineering/backend-engineer).
-All job families must have Requirements, Responsibilities, Performance Indicators, [Job Grades](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades), and a Hiring Process.
-There is a template below that may be useful.

-### Job Family Creation Using Web Version of GitLab

 1. Go to the [www-gitlab-com](https://gitlab.com/gitlab-com/www-gitlab-com?nav_source=navbar) project on `gitlab.com`
 1. Select the [source](https://gitlab.com/gitlab-com/www-gitlab-com/tree/master/source) directory